Interactive Fiction Competition: Eligibility

 The competition differs from the XYZZY Awards, as authors must specifically submit games to the Interactive Fiction Competition, but all games released in the past year are eligible for the XYZZY Awards.
 Many games win awards in both competitions.

 Judging

 Anyone can judge the games.
 Because anyone can judge and participate in the competition, there is a rule that "All entries must cost nothing for judges to play".

 Rules

-The competition have rules for judges, authors and everyone to ensure that everyone agree on the purpose, scope, and spirit of the competition.
+The competition has rules for judges, authors and everyone to ensure that everyone agrees on the purpose, scope, and spirit of the competition.

 Prizes

 Anyone can donate a prize.
 Almost always, there are enough prizes donated that anyone who enters will get one.

 Winners

 The following is a list of first place winners to date: